MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/player-bans.md

 ![Game Manager - Players - Add Ban](media/tutorials/game-manager-players-add-ban.png)

-If everything is set correctly, you will see a new **Ban** in the table.
-You may optionally remove a **Ban** manually by selecting it in the **REVOKE BANS** field.
+If everything is set correctly, you'll see a new **Ban** in the table.
+You might optionally remove a **Ban** manually by selecting it in the **REVOKE BANS** field.

 ![Game Manager - Players - Bans - Revoke Ban](media/tutorials/game-manager-players-bans-revoke-ban.png)

 ### Creating a ban on the server

-Alternatively, you may use the Server SDK to apply a ban via code by using the snippet provided below.
+Alternatively, you might use the Server SDK to apply a ban via code by using the snippet provided below.

 ```csharp
 public void AddBan(string playerId, uint hours) {